jonlin1000/discr_math/README.md

 - ~~Write exposition for the Well Ordering Principle.~~ ~~Write a proof of Well Ordering implies Principle of Mathematical Induction.~~ ~~Write a proof of Well Ordering implies Principle of Strong Mathematical Induction.~~ ~~Write a proof of Weak Induction implies Strong Induction.~~ Write up examples.
 Add more problems about least upper bound property.
 - In Chapter 6, add more advanced number theory topics, such as RSA and Miller Rabin.
 Add some proofs of infinitude of primes.
 Add more exercises.
 - In Chapter 7, Discuss stars and bars.
 Discuss the principle of Inclusion and Exclusion.
 Formally define a discrete probability space.
 Define expectation and variance.
 Add applications to algorithms.
 Add exercises for each section so far.
 - In Chapter 8, prove the Erdos-Szekeres theorem.
 Write about peak points.
 Prove the Infinite Ramsey Theorem.
-Prove the Finite Ramsey Theorem in two ways (from the Infinite Ramsey Theorem and by Induction)
+Prove the Finite Ramsey Theorem in two ways (from the Infinite Ramsey Theorem and by Induction).
+Prove Van der Warden's Theorem and discuss several applications.
 - Write Chapter 9.
 Define Multiplication of Matrices.
 Discuss the motivation for matrices.
 Read the relevant CLRS Chapter on Matrix Operations.
 Read about and describe relevant applications.
+Write about polytopes?

 - Get rid of references to "class" or "discussion", remnants from discussion section notes.
 - ~~Add a proper bibliography for sources that inspired the book.~~